CartoDB/airship/docs/guides/08-Styling.md

 We defined many CSS variables all over our styles to be customizable.
 Please go to component's documentation to find which variables you can override in your application.

-Let's say that we want to override our application primary's color, which is set in `--as-color-primary`.
+Let's say that we want to override our application primary's color, which is set in `--as--color--primary`.

 As all CSS variables we want to override, we would need to override it after requiring Airship styles or each component style, depending on the case, in our HTML, JavaScript, or SASS, due to CSS cascade.